 At the sugar house, the gathering tank is emptied into a traditional steel evaporator made up of steel pans that sit above a wood firebox.
 The boiling process, mostly led by John Morgan who keeps the fire stoked and checks the temperature of the sap from time to time, is a waiting game.
 Once the sap reaches it’s ideal temperature, it's drawn, filtered, graded and bottled.

-Speaking with Chase Jenne, this year was the earliest they have tapped the trees that he can remember, with sugaring operations beginning the last week in February.
+Speaking with Chase Jenne, 2018 was one of the earliest years they have tapped the trees that he can remember, with sugaring operations beginning the last week in February.
 A long maple season for the farm as most years they begin sugaring the second week in March.

-This past weekend they completed their last boil, lending to a total of 465 gallons of sweet maple syrup, a good year for the farm.
+With the completion of their last boil, they reached a grand total of 465 gallons of sweet maple syrup, a good year for the farm.
 On average their maple sugar crop any given year is about 450 gallons, anything less is sub par and anything more, a victory.
 The farms best year to date was back in 1977, when they made 1,050 gallons of syrup.
-But it’s all relative given they had 3,000 taps back then and are down to only 2,000 taps this year.
+But it’s all relative given they had 3,000 taps back then and are down to only 2,000 taps in 2018.

 With John, Jeff and Chase overseeing the sugar season, it takes a lot of extra hands on deck to have a successful one.
 They luckily have a group of friends who come by and help throughout the season, gathering full buckets from the properties’ storied maple trees and exchanging stories late into the evenings as sweet maple scented smoke billows throughout the sugar house.

-Out of the 465 gallons produced, the majority this year was fancy syrup, a golden color and delicate in taste.
+Out of the 465 gallons produced, the majority in 2018 was fancy syrup, a golden color and delicate in taste.
 Perfect for drizzling over pancakes, waffles, ice cream, or adding to a morning latte.
 A small portion produced was Medium A, an amber color with rich flavor, best for cooking rather than drizzling.

 The farm sells their syrup right out of the farmhouse, as long as someone is home.
 Gallons are $45, half gallons $25, quarts are $15 and pints are $10.